 Overloading and Overriding in PHP with Examples

-Overloading and Overriding are forms of polymorphism in OOP.
+Overloading and Overriding are forms of Polymorphism in OOP.
 According to Object Oriented Programming (OOP) concept if a class has methods of the same name but different parameters then we say that we are overloading that method.
 Also if we were to create a method in the child class having the same name, same number of parameters and the same access specifier as in its parent then we can say that we are doing method overriding.

 Also, read: